AlexXi19/personal-website/src/routes/blog/blogs/ideas.md

 layout: blog
 ---

-### Ideas I want to explore
+## Ideas I want to explore

-Typescript maintainability
+- Typescript maintainability

-ML Infrastructure & Integration
+- ML Infrastructure & Integration with Data Scientists (Environments, version control and CI/CD)

-Availability
+- Delivering important business logic with 3rd party apis

-- How should we reconcile trust in 3rd party APIs
+- How to find the right amount of abstractions and rules for a project
-- Delivering important business logic
+- Building a database from scratch